flexatone/fetter/doc/articles/lreepr/lreepr.md

 urllib3-2.3.0                         Unrequired  ~/.env-test/lib/python3.13/site-packages
 ```

-While not enforcing a truly locked environment, unrequired packages can be accepted with the `--superset` flag.
-For example, using `--superset`, validation passes with no output.
+While unrequired packages can be accepted with the `--superset` flag, this disables enforcement of a truly locked environment.
+For example, using `--superset`, validation passes with no failure.

 ```shell
 {.env-test} % fetter -e python3 validate --bound requirements.txt --superset